What Retail Pharmacy Layoffs and Closures Mean for Employers and Employees

 Big retail chains are facing high operational costs, fierce competition, and shifting consumer preferences for mail-order and digital health services.

-Traditional pharmacy models are being challenged, and companies are rethinking their approach to stay viable.
+Traditional pharmacy models are being challenged, and companies are rethinking their approach entirely.

 Pandemic-Era Workforce Shifts and Sustained High Demand

-During COVID-19, demand for healthcare workers surged, increasing the scope of practice for many that remained on the front lines, creating a high-pressure environment for pharmacists and technicians.
-The surge continues today, with a 144% increase in demand for pharmacy technicians alone.
+During COVID-19, demand for healthcare workers surged, increasing the scope of practice for many that remained on the front lines, creating a high-pressure environment for pharmacists and technicians alike.

-As workloads intensified, many pharmacy employees took remote roles that utilized their training and licenses, or left the healthcare industry as a whole — citing burnout, differing personal beliefs, or taking higher paying roles in other industries.
+As workloads intensified, many pharmacy employees took remote roles that utilized their training and licenses, or left the healthcare industry altogether, citing burnout, differing personal beliefs, or taking higher paying roles in other industries.

 Pharmacy Employer Perspective: Finding Opportunity in the Changing Talent Pool

 For pharmacy employers, these shifts open new doors.
-With a greater pool of talent emerging from retail settings, there’s potential to find experienced, passionate professionals ready for a change — but strategic hiring is key.
+With a greater pool of talent emerging from retail settings, there’s a real opportunity to find experienced, passionate professionals ready for a change — but strategic hiring is key.

 Fresh Talent Availability